 Yes, if they are already stable in shape and colour.
 We advise waiting at least 1 year, but check with your doctor.

-Keep in mind that the tattoo will cover the colour, but you’ll still be able to see the texture under it.
+Keep in mind that the tattoo can cover the colour, but you’ll still be able to see the texture underneath it.

 Do you only tattoo women?

 No!
 Most of my clients are women, but people of all genders are welcome. 🙂

 Can I get a coloured tattoo if I have darker skin?

 Yes, darker skin can be tattooed in colour!
 It’s just a matter of aligning your expectations to what’s possible to achieve.
 The colours won’t look as vibrant as they look on lighter skin, but it’s still beautiful.

 I do free colour tests if you’d like to see how the ink will heal on your skin, just contact me for an appointment. 🙂

 Can I get a tattoo with my parents’ permission if I’m under 18 years old?

 No, I strictly only tattoo people 18+ years old.

 I only use disposable, single use materials.
 Non disposables are wrapped in plastic for each client.
 All surfaces are disinfected in between appointments.